-For this activity, I filled each bin with different colored construction paper that I cut in a variety of shapes of different sizes (squares, rectangles, circles, triangles etc).
-I had each child choose a large sheet of card stock paper.
+Fill each bin with different colored construction paper that is cut in a variety of shapes of different sizes (squares, rectangles, circles, triangles etc).

 Children then began creating any picture that they wanted, only using the shapes that were in the bins.
 (If there was a shape that they really needed, I did have some extra construction paper and scissors on hand.)